rohan-v8rma/Java-Juggernaut/README.md

   int[] intArray;
   ```

 - CREATING the array OBJECT and assigning it to the reference variable `intArray`.
-All elements are **intialized** with value '0'.
+All elements are [initialized](#default-initialization-value-for-int-arrays) with value `0`.

   ```java
   intArray = new int[5];